 Although Kraków shops tend to close from 2pm on Christmas Eve (December 24), many reopen on Boxing Day (December 26).

-If things get nippy on the outside, Kraków’s indoor mall Galeria Krakowska has has everything you could want from a more modern shopping experience, including fashion and the latest tech, and is just next to the main train station, barely 10 minutes away from the old town.
+If things get nippy on the outside, visit Kraków’s indoor mall, Galeria Krakowska.
+It has everything you could want from a more modern shopping experience, including fashion and the latest tech.
+The mall is just next to the main train station.
+It is barely 10 minutes away from the Old Town.

 Christmas Food And Drink In Kraków

-If you’re ever celebrated Christmas with a Pole, you’ll know that Wigilia – the meal on Christmas Eve – is a real experience, loaded with spiritual significance.
-Amongst other customs, an empty place is set at the table and 12 different dishes are served over the course of the meal, which are largely vegetarian.
-Celebrations are supposed to start after the first star has been spotted in the night sky.
+If you’ve ever celebrated Christmas with a Pole, you’ll know that Wigilia is a real experience.
+This meal on Christmas Eve is loaded with spiritual significance.
+Amongst other customs, hosts set an empty place at the table.
+They also serve 12 different dishes over the course of the meal, which are largely vegetarian.
+Celebrations start after people have spotted the first star in the night sky.

-If you can find a restaurant serving food on December 24, you may be lucky enough to be included in this tradition.
-Pod Baranem Restauracja, close to the castle, and Pod Aniołami, on Ul.
-Grodzka, are both worth trying.
+If you can find a restaurant serving food on December 24, you may be lucky enough to take part in this tradition.
+Pod Baranem Restauracja (close to the castle) and Pod Aniołami (on Ul.
+Grodzka) are both worth trying.

-However, you should be prepared for many establishments to be shut and make sure you plan ahead for where you will eat.
+However, you should be prepared to find many establishments shut.
+Make sure you plan ahead for where you will eat.
 Lots of restaurants and bars open again on Christmas Day and Boxing Day.

-Check out our Kraków Food And Drink page, if you’re new to the local cuisine, and our recommendations for restaurants in Kraków.
+Check out our Kraków Food And Drink page if you’re new to the local cuisine.
+Also, see our recommendations for restaurants in Kraków.
 A food tour is a great way to learn your way around a Polish menu.

 Where To Stay For Christmas In Kraków

-Through Kraków is a reasonably-priced city, with accommodation to suit every budget, the costs will rise around Christmas.
-Our list of Kraków hotels is broken down into every price bracket, and our Where To Stay In Kraków guide describes each of the city’s main districts with hotel recommendations for each.
+Though Kraków is a reasonably-priced city with accommodation to suit every budget, the costs will rise around Christmas.
+We have recommendations for the best Kraków hotels for Christmas markets and our list of Kraków hotels breaks down options into every price bracket.
+Our Where To Stay In Kraków guide describes each of the city’s main districts with hotel recommendations for each.

 There are many fantastic romantic hotels in Kraków.
 For a truly memorable Christmas vacation, we recommend the following:

-- Hotel Polski Pod Bialym Orlem: Tucked just inside St Florian’s Gate, Polski Pod Bialym Orlem’s atmospheric decoration is highly recommended – view on Booking.com
+- Hotel Polski Pod Bialym Orlem: Tucked just inside St Florian’s Gate, we highly recommend Polski Pod Bialym Orlem’s atmospheric decoration – view on Booking.com.

 Christmas Weather In Kraków